yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 ```

 #### BackendSecurityPolicy
-`BackendSecurityPolicy` specifies the API key or credentials that envoy AI gateway uses to authenticate with the upstream provider.
+`BackendSecurityPolicy` specifies the API key or credentials that `Envoy AI Gateway` uses to authenticate with the upstream provider.
 In this example API key is used to authenticate with OpenAI service and
 AWS credential is used to authenticate with AWS Bedrock service.
 ```yaml
 apiVersion: aigateway.envoyproxy.io/v1alpha1